PointCHealth/ai-adf-edi-spec/docs/13-mapper-connector-spec.md

          └──────────────────────────────────────────────────────────────────┘
 ```

-**Key Principle**: Mappers and Connectors are **adapter layers** between the standardized platform and diverse claim systems.
+**Key Principle**: Partner Integration Adapters are **bidirectional interface layers** between the standardized platform and diverse trading partner ecosystems (external and internal).
 They do NOT own business logic; they translate formats and manage connectivity.

 ### 3.2 Interaction with Core Platform Components